ProfSFrink/c_sharp_portfolio/Readme.md

 Another ASP.NET web application, this generates a car insurance quote based on data prodvided by the user.
 The quote is calucated based of the users age, the age and make of the car, the number of speeding tickets, if they have ever a DUI and type of coverage.
 The business logic that calculates the quote is contained within the insuree controller, also generated quotes are logged to a SQL database through use of the entity framework, data validation is again presents to ensuree correctly generated quotes.
 An admin view is also implemented, this uses a Quotes view model and shows all generated quotes to an administrator, and the CSS makes use of a combination of Bootstrap and plain CSS.

 &nbsp;
+## __Unit Testing Practice Math Application - Test (TDD) Approach__ [(CODE)](https://github.com/ProfSFrink/c_sharp_private/tree/master/BasicMathTDDTest)

+### __IMPLEMENTS: Object-Orientated Programming, Access Modifiers, Unit Testing__

+&nbsp;A simple demo of using Test-Driven Development unit testing on a basic math class.
+The basic math class has four methods for addition, subtraction, divison, and multiplication.
+There is then one unit test for each method.
+This was done using the Test Driven Development approach so the tests were written first.
 ## __A Simple Code First Student Database - .NET Console Application__ [(CODE)](https://github.com/ProfSFrink/c_sharp_portfolio/tree/master/CodeFirstDBAssign/CodeFirstDBAssign)

 ---